harpreetkhalsagtbit/react-periodic-table/README.md

 # react-preriodic-table
 React Periodic Table is a clone of http://www.rsc.org/periodic-table/.
 It is a learning project.
 It is `pure React.js implementation` with webpack from scratch without using any boilerplate or create-react-app.
 For `CSS - Grid Layout and Flex Layout` is used.
 I have created separate branch for each release.
 Ignroe CSS flaws :).
 No need of Redux till release 2, data is imported as `JSON` to main component - `PeridocTable` and passed to other components using `Props`.

+**Note:**

+If you are an experienced developer in React, please review code and suggest improvements.
+It would be a great help.

 # Demo
 https://harpreetkhalsagtbit.github.io/react-preriodic-table/#/